jstedfast/MimeKit/README.md

 ### Traversing a MimeMessage

-Once you have parsed a MimeMessage, you'll most likely want to traverse the tree of MIME entities.
+Once you have parsed a `MimeMessage`, you'll most likely want to traverse the tree of MIME entities.

-The MimeMessage.Body is the top-level MIME entity of the message.
-Generally, it will either be a TextPart or a Multipart.
+The `MimeMessage.Body` is the top-level MIME entity of the message.
+Generally, it will either be a `TextPart` or a `Multipart`.

 As an example, if you wanted to rip out all of the attachments of a message, your code might look something like this: